OrcaEchoAI/OrcaEdit-Chatbot/README.md

        alt="Orcarina logo" width="120" style="border-radius:12px;"><br/>
 </p>

-# Orcarina – AI Assistant for Google Slides
+# Orcarina – AI Assistant for Google Slides™

-**Orcarina** is a Google Slides add-on that brings an AI-powered assistant directly into your slide-creation workflow.
-Stay in the flow while getting instant help brainstorming ideas, refining slide text, and enhancing clarity — all within Google Slides.
+**Orcarina** is a Google Slides™ add-on that brings an AI-powered assistant directly into your slide-creation workflow.
+Stay in the flow while getting instant help brainstorming ideas, refining slide text, and enhancing clarity — all within Google Slides™.

 ---

 ### ✨ Key Features
-- Open a side chat panel while editing in **Google Slides**
+- Open a side chat panel while editing in **Google Slides™**
 - Ask **Orcarina** to suggest titles, talking points, or slide summaries
 - Generate creative phrasing or bullet points instantly
 - Lightweight, privacy-first design — no complicated setup required

 ---

 ### 🔒 Privacy by Design
-- Orcarina does **not** access, read, or modify the content of your Slides
+- Orcarina does **not** access, read, or modify the content of your **Google Slides™**
-- No Google Drive/Docs/Sheets API permissions are requested (no sensitive scopes)
+- Orcarina uses a limited Google Drive™ file scope solely to meet Google Workspace Marketplace™ integration requirements.
+  It may read basic metadata of the presentation you explicitly open with the add-on to confirm context; it never reads or stores slide content.
-- Messages are processed securely via **Google Gemini** to generate responses
+- Messages are processed securely via **Google Gemini™** to generate responses

 ---

 ### 📄 About This Repository
-This repository hosts the public landing page and policy documents used for the Google Workspace Marketplace listing.
+This repository hosts the public landing page and policy documents used for the **Google Workspace Marketplace™** listing.

 - [Homepage](./index.md)
 - [Privacy Policy](./privacy.md)